Record online sales give short U.S. holiday shopping season a boost: report

-(Reuters) - U.S. shoppers spent more online than in retail stores during the shortest winter shopping season in the past six years, with online sales hitting a record high, a report by Mastercard Inc showed.
+(Reuters) - U.S. shoppers spent more online than in retail stores during the shortest winter shopping season in the past six years, with online sales hitting a record high, a report by Mastercard Inc (MA.N) showed.

 The holiday shopping season is a crucial period for retailers and can account for up to 40% of annual sales.
 But this year, Thanksgiving, which traditionally starts the U.S. holiday shopping period, was on Nov.
 28, a week later than last year’s Nov.
 22, leaving retailers with six fewer days to drive sales between Thanksgiving and Christmas.